So Foot is a media company in France dedicated to soccer news online and in print.

 "The infrastructure handled the load from the first to last day of the World Cup." – Nicolas Capeyron, Manager, SYSADMIN BADASS

-Utilizing OVH’s infrastructure, SYSADMIN BADASS architected a highly available configuration comprised of Public Cloud instances billed by the hour and deployed within minutes.
+Utilizing OVHcloud’s infrastructure, SYSADMIN BADASS architected a highly available configuration comprised of Public Cloud instances billed by the hour and deployed within minutes.
 This flexibility enabled So Foot to control costs while meeting user demand.

 Results, ROI, and Future Plans

 Visits to SoFoot.com grew by 300 percent during the 2014 FIFA World Cup, and the website remained 100 percent available.
-As a result, So Foot permanently adopted the solution deployed at OVH.
+As a result, So Foot permanently adopted the solution deployed at OVHcloud.
 SYSADMIN BADASS is testing the automatic deployment of additional instances to give So Foot a completely elastic and entirely self-managed infrastructure.
-In addition, So Foot has plans to launch an e-commerce website with the OVH PrestaShop Software as a Service solution.
+In addition, So Foot has plans to launch an e-commerce website with the OVHcloud PrestaShop Software as a Service solution.